 It’s many kids’ favorite part of Halloween.
 There’s no feeling quite like waiting for a stranger to open their door so you can scream the words “Trick or treat!”
 But, why do we say it?
 What does it actually mean?

 While some identify precursors to trick-or-treating in ancient Celtic customs, modern trick-or-treating is thought to be a custom borrowed from guising or mumming in England, Scotland, and Ireland.
 These involve dressing in costume and singing a rhyme, doing a card trick, or telling a story in exchange for a sweet.

-Some have traced the earliest print reference of the term trick or treat to 1927, in Alberta, Canada.
-It appears that the practice didn’t really take hold in the U.S. until the mid-1930s, where it wasn’t always well received.
+Some have traced the earliest print reference of the term trick or treat to 1927 in Canada.
+It appears that the practice didn’t really take hold in the US until the 1930s, where it wasn’t always well received.
 The demanding of a treat angered or puzzled some adults.

 Supposedly, in a Halloween parade in 1948 in New York, the Madison Square Boys Club carried a banner sporting the message “American Boys Don’t Beg.”
 But by 1950s, the practice was widely accepted enough to be mentioned in popular media, like in the comic strip Peanuts.